Neural-Systems-at-UIO/QCAlign/docs/conditions.rst

 Acknowledgements
 -----------------

-QCAlign was developed with support from the EBRAINS infrastructure, and funding from the European Union’s Horizon 2020 Framework Programme for Research and Innovation under the Framework Partnership Agreement No. 650003 (HBP FPA).
+QCAlign was developed with support from the EBRAINS infrastructure, with funding from the European Union’s Horizon 2020 Framework Programme for Research and Innovation under the Framework Partnership Agreement No. 650003 (HBP FPA).

 How to cite the tool
 ---------------------

-To come.
+Manuscript in preparation.

 How to cite the reference atlases
 ----------------------------------